 Ozark is a somewhat small city located in the state of Alabama.
 With a population of 14,719 people and six constituent neighborhoods, Ozark is the 39th largest community in Alabama.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Ozark is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Ozark is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Ozark is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Ozark who work in office and administrative support (14.88%), sales jobs (11.50%), and management occupations (8.76%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Ozark is worth considering.

 The percentage of adults in Ozark with college degrees is slightly lower than the national average of 21.84% for all communities.
 16.28% of adults in Ozark have a bachelor's degree or advanced degree.